 "Holy Shit!!"

 Hands instantly move to bear-spray triggers before the rest of the group realizes I've simply stumbled over a massive elk deadhead, not inadvertently come face-to-face with seven hundred pounds of man-eating fur and fangs.
-We admire the old warrior before sliding even further up.
+We admire the old warrior before sliding even farther up.

 I'm first to the next run and test the quick water near a large boulder with a white streamer and am instantly rewarded with a solid flash but a miss.
 I try again and get another flash but no hook up.
 The third cast doesn't even draw a follow, so I rest the hole, switch to olive, and try again.
 Another flash and another miss.
 I'm flummoxed now and switch out to the foam ant.
 I drop it gently at the top of the run, it glides past the rock and gets taken in a violent slash.
 I set but come up empty, again.
 Completely rattled, I curse myself as my buddies watch in amusement, rest the hole, and make one more switch.
 The purple chub follows the same path as the ant and gets devoured.
 The set is heavy, and I've finally made good on this fish.
 I fight him in the steady current before Mark makes the scoop, slaps a high five, and flashes me that "finally" look.
 We're already well over 150 trout and still have one more full day.